How redheads feel different types of pain

-It turns out that the mutated MC1R ginger gene is not only responsible for red hair; it also affects the way that redheads feel pain.
-Here’s a rundown of the different ways gingers feel pain differently to other people.
+It turns out that the mutated MC1R ginger gene is not only responsible for red hair, but it also affects the way that redheads feel pain.
+Here’s a rundown of the different ways redheads may feel pain differently to other people.

 Heat pain

-Redheads have been found to be more sensitive to changes in temperature, able to detect even slight hot and cold changes faster and with greater intensity than those with other hair shades.
+In a 2005 study, redheads were found to be more sensitive to changes in temperature, being able to detect even slight hot and cold changes faster and with greater intensity than those with other hair shades.

 Anaesthesia